 At the individual level, that could mean offering programs and training opportunities where students can develop the skills to respond to stress more effectively, better understand and manage their emotions, and build more compassion for themselves and others.
 There is significant evidence that supporting students in this way can improve their response to symptoms of anxiety and depression and increase their overall sense of well-being.
 But we also need to address the environmental and systemic stressors that harm our students.
 At every level of our universities, we can’t shy away from difficult conversations about the ways in which our own institutions, policies, and teaching practices may be contributing to students’ distress — particularly students of color, queer and trans students, students with disabilities, and students who hold other marginalized identities.

 Where Togetherall Fits in

-Togetherall continues to work in partnership with universities to offer scalable enhancements to already existing mental health support programs on campus – it’s a 24/7 anonymous platform and moderated by licensed and registered mental health practitioners, allowing students to access peer-to-peer support whenever they need it most.
+Togetherall continues to work in partnership with universities to offer scalable enhancements to already existing mental health support programs on campus – it’s a 24/7 anonymous platform and moderated by licensed clinicians, allowing students to access peer-to-peer support whenever they need it most.
 Platforms like Togetherall promote sharing of student lived experiences and help students identify with other students facing similar challenges.
 In fact, 93% of Togetherall users report an improvement in their well-being as a result of connecting with others via the peer-to-peer platform, and 64% say they share because it is anonymous.
 The platform also reaches a diverse student population across ethnicity, gender identity, sexual orientation, nationality, religion – as 40% of registered users of Togetherall identify as BIPOC, 5% as trans or non-binary, and 22% are over the age of 25.